 Simple, Clear Strategies Work Best

 Complex businesses like the one diagrammed on the board above require complex strategies, right?
 Wrong.
-To effectively cascade corporate strategies throughout an organization, they must be easily understood, clearly stated, and embraced by all employees.
+To effectively cascade corporate strategies throughout an organization, strategic priorities must be easily understood, clearly stated, and embraced by all employees.

 The Key for Leaders to Cascade Corporate Strategies

-Our organizational alignment research found strategic clarity accounts for up to 31% of the difference between high and low performing organizations.
+Our organizational alignment research found strategic clarity accounts for up to 31% of the difference between high and low performing organizations in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
 Without clear and compelling strategies, your chances of being able to execute the strategy successfully across the company dwindle rapidly.